CLC International

-CLC International is an International evangelical Christian Literature mission committed to the distribution of the Bible, Christian books and a variety of Christian media.
+CLC International is an International evangelical Christian Literature bookshop and publisher.
 The headquarters are situated in Sheffield, United Kingdom.

 History

 CLC was founded in 1941 in Colchester, England by Ken Adams and his wife Bessie as “The Evangelical Publishing House”.
 This publishing house worked actively even through the difficulties of the Second World War.
 Early on they aligned themselves with WEC International and its Secretary Norman Grubb.
 In 1944 the first departments appeared out of England: in Australia and Canada; next non-English CLC bookshops were founded in the United States and Dominica in 1947.
 After that, the opening of new bookshops and Christian publishing houses took place almost every year.
-As of 2023, it is represented by more than 110 bookshops, 18 distribution warehouses and 18 publishing houses in 40 countries.
+As of 2025, it is represented by more than 120 bookshops, 18 distribution warehouses and 18 publishing houses in 43 countries.

 Founders

 Ken and Bessie Adams

 Ken Adams and Bessie Adams founded CLC International in 1941 in Colchester, England.
 Prior to establishing the ministry, Ken had studied at a Bible college in Scotland and operated a Christian bookstore.
 He met Bessie Miners during an evangelistic campaign in Cornwall, and the couple married in 1938.
 They soon joined the Friends Evangelistic Band, where they gained experience in itinerant ministry and literature distribution.

 The Adamses launched the first CLC bookshop in a rented space in Colchester with the aim of making Christian literature available to as many people as possible, both in the UK and around the world.
 Their vision was rooted in the belief that access to Christian books could support both evangelism and discipleship.

 Following early growth in the UK, the Adamses supported CLC’s global expansion.
 The Adamses are remembered for their organizational leadership and their role in founding an international Christian literature ministry that continues to operate globally.